China to boost bank lending power, though IMF says no need

 Aside from prospects for reductions in banks’ RRR, two bankers told Reuters on Friday that the central bank has also lent $16 billion to commercial banks so that they can issue the money to farming projects.

-Both the IMF and World Bank gave China a thumbs-up in separate reports this week that said the world’s second-biggest economy should hit the government’s target of around 7.5 percent growth this year, and encouraged the more urgent pursuit of reforms.
+Both the IMF and World Bank gave China “thumbs up” in separate reports this week that said the world’s second biggest economy should hit the government’s target of around 7.5 percent growth this year, and encouraged the more urgent pursuit of reforms.

 Some economists say the IMF and the World Bank may have been unduly confident about China’s near-term growth prospects.